CatCuddler/WekaHelper/README.md

 For upwards of ~30 minutes of recorded data, the Weka Helper will likely require more memory than a 32-bit JVM can provide, making a 64-bit JVM necessary.
 The Weka Helper has been tested with Java 11.0.2.

 ### Live classification
 In order to communicate with the Body Tracking Framework through the Java Native Interface, the Weka Helper first needs to be packaged (Maven->Install) into a jar file.
 Since the body Tracking Framework does not currently feature 64-bit support, the jar has to be compiled with a 32-bit version of Java.
 However, Oracle does not provide 32-bit JDKs for Java 9 and upwards.
 The Weka Helper has been tested with Zulu 10.3, a 32-bit JDK 10 distribution provided by [Azul](https://www.azul.com/downloads/zulu/).
-If your

 # Usage